 Added a reference to a paper by Tanaka that contains details of the likelihood.
 Palm distributions are covered in most books on spatial statistics. - Page 5, line 16: What do you mean by "true likelihood"?

-Changed wording to say “the CCR ``likelihood'' is an approximation to the actual likelihood”, which we hope clarifies the point. - Page 6, equation (1): I think the support, that is, t > 0 should also be included here?
+Changed wording to say: “However, due to the approximation step it is not a maximum likelihood method”, which we hope clarifies the point. - Page 6, equation (1): I think the support, that is, t > 0 should also be included here?

 Included it. - Page 6, second paragraph of Section 2.2: I feel like a diagram could be added here?
 It may help readers visualize the movement and availability on the line transect, and to see where the introduced notation fits in.